drewwalton19216801/padclient/README.md

 - `KICK <ClientID>`: Remove a client from the server.
 - `BAN <ClientID>`: Ban a client from the server.
 - `UNBAN <ClientID>`: Remove a ban on a client.
-- `LIST`: List all connected clients.
+- `LISTBANS`: List all banned clients.

 ## Encryption Details